srobo/runbook/docs/kit/hardware/brain-board.md

 The green `ACT` LED will flash "randomly" during normal usage and indicates access to the SD card.

-If the Pi fails to boot, the `ACT` LED should flash in a pattern, listed below.
+If the Pi fails to boot, the `ACT` LED should flash in a pattern.
 If the `ACT` LED does not turn on, even though the `PWR` LED does, this indicates that the EEPROM is corrupt.
 It may be fixed using the `recovery.bin` method, which can be performed using [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

+The `ACT` LED patterns are listed in a table below, which was compiled from a variety of sources.
+The probable reasons have been written specifically for the runbook.

 | Long Flashes | Short Flashes | Status                        | Probable reason                       |
 |--------------|---------------|-------------------------------|---------------------------------------|